 DAY TRIP TO DALYAN

-Boats float lazily along the Dalyan Strait, offering a stop at therapeutic mud baths, a tour of Lake Köyceğiz, and a visit to Iztuzu Beach.
-Turtle Beach, as it’s known, has a rescue center at one end and turtle-hatching zones spread across its sandy shores.
+- Visit Iztuzu Beach, or Turtle Beach as it’s better known, which has a rescue center at one end and turtle-hatching zones spread across its sandy shores.

 HIKE PART OF THE LYCIAN WAY